Personalized Party Essentials Gurus Throw Chic Round Top Dinner to Launch Their New Party Packs

 This casual al fresco dinner was designed to gather female-owned brands and Round Top veterans, including Kimberly Dorris (KD Weave), Angela Humphries (Honest Cotton), Lauren Neal (Lady Captain), Casey Barbles (The Feel Good Group), and Callie Strange (Aspire Accessories).

 The personalized products throughout the event gave guests a peak into The Essential Market’s upcoming launch.
-Their thoughtfully designed Party Packs offer clients a one-stop shop for all of their hosting needs, from the invitation to the cocktail napkins.
-The Party Pack collections will include items for all types of festivities — from bridal to baby showers, kids parties, and timeless hand-lettered designs to name a few.
+The thoughtfully designed Party Packs offer clients a one-stop shop for all of their hosting needs, from the invitation to the cocktail napkins.
+The Party Pack collections will include items for all types of festivities.
+From bridal to baby showers, kids parties, and timeless hand-lettered designs to name a few.

 Look for more of Essential Market’s Party Packs coming for sale on their site this spring.